-It’s the first day of the offseason, which means it’s time to look ahead to next season, starting with the biggest games of the opening weekend.
+It’s time to look ahead to next season, starting with the biggest games of the opening weekend.

 Two teams that finished the 2018 season ranked in the top 10 of the AP Top 25 Poll open the season on the road, the defending national champion will start conference play in August, and like usual, we’ll have some neutral-site games between Power Five teams in Week 1.

 Here are some of the best opening weekend games in 2019…